MohamedBakoush/WatchVideoByLink/README.md

 - Thumbnail creation gets taken into action: 8 snapshots of the video gets taken
 - (optional) VP9 video compression gets taken into action: video/mp4 -> video/webm

-and once everything is done the video will be found available in /saved/videos with features to make it easy to identify which video is which (sorted from newest to oldest).
+once everything is done the video will be found available at /saved/videos with features to make it easy to look up, identify and organize each download video.

 ## Features
 - Shareable link gets provided in the address bar when video is viewable.